 - I will reduce stress in my day-to-day life because stress exacerbates my joint pain symptoms.
 I will write down my stressors and strategize about how to change them.

-- I will get a good night’s sleep with de-stressing techniques, medication, yoga or whatever calms my mind before sleep because tension causes pain in my neck, shoulders and back.
+- I will get a good night’s sleep with de-stressing techniques, meditation, yoga or whatever calms my mind before sleep because tension causes pain in my neck, shoulders, and back.

 - I won’t ignore my joint pain and hope it goes away.
 If it is constant and interferes with my everyday life, I will see my DOC orthopedic surgeon or PA.

-Whether forming a habit takes 21 days, 66 days or more, it is worth the effort to persevere!
-Healthy resolutions can become healthy habits that last a lifetime.
-DOC wishes you good health in 2019.
+Whether forming a habit takes 21 days, 66 days or more, it is worth the effort to persevere and achieve your goals!
+Healthy resolutions can become healthy habits that last a lifetime and your friends at DOC wish you good health in 2019.
 For more information on the cost of care, click here.